Whey Protein VS Plant Protein - Which Is Best?

 I’ve got a sweet tooth, and if you do too then you’ll like whey protein.

-That's because as well as the lactose (sugar contained in milk) manufacturers also add a lot of sweeteners to make it palatable - raw whey is not a pleasant thing.
+That's because as well as the lactose (sugar contained in milk) manufacturers also add a lot of sweeteners, fillers and flavourings to make it palatable - raw whey is not pleasant.

 Plant proteins though have naturally milder flavours making them a better fit for tasty smoothies, shakes and more.